 If you do not wish your visits to our website to be tracked, you can exclude them from the data storage process.

 When you visit our website, we send data to our service provider Google Inc., as part of their Google Analytics solution.
 Google Analytics is configured such that your IP address will be anonymised before being sent to Google (anonymizeIP).
 Google will process your usage data on our behalf on our website, in order to compile a report of the website activities.
 We use these reports to determine your level of interest in our offers and to improve the latter.

 If you do not wish to be tracked by Google Analytics you can install a browser add-on that prevents tracking by Google Analytics: https://tools.google.com/dlpage/gaoptout?hl=en

 If you do not want Google Analytics to perform an anonymized analysis of your website use, you can object to this at any time here, with proactive effect.
-When you click on the link, an opt-out cookie is stored on your end device.
+When you click on the button, an opt-out cookie is stored on your end device.
 The next time you visit our website, this cookie prevents your data from being collected again.